Rhys Dutton

 -

-South Sydney Junior Rugby League Club Ltd v Gazis [2016] NSWCA 8 - a national insurer in relation to the question of reasonable foreseeability, breach of duty and causation; and
+South Sydney Junior Rugby League Club Ltd v Gazis [2016] NSWCA 8 - in relation to the question of reasonable foreseeability, breach of duty and causation; and

 -

-Kuypers v Ashton Coal Operations Pty Ltd [2014] NSWSC 1276 (and 11 other related, reported matters) - a resource entity in relation to the definition of a coal miner under the Coal Industry Act 2001 (NSW), the result of which necessitated amendment to the relevant legislation - see the Coal Industry Amendment Bill 2018 (NSW).
+Kuypers v Ashton Coal Operations Pty Ltd [2014] NSWSC 1276 (and 11 other related, reported matters) in relation to the definition of a coal miner under the Coal Industry Act 2001 (NSW), the result of which necessitated legislative amendment - see the Coal Industry Amendment Bill 2018 (NSW).